mcjumaah/ext-svg-colorize/README.md

 # colorize-external-svg

- A Nuxt layer for an easy way of changing external SVG's color.
+A Nuxt layer for an easy way of changing external SVGs' color.